Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Your fists becomes devastating to whoever at the receiving end.
 Your Unarmed Strike is improved in the following ways:

-***Hurl.*** When a creature is Grappled by you, as a :rsc-b: Bonus Action, you can choose to end that Grapple and throw the creature to a point you can see within 30 feet of you.
-If the creature lands in an unoccupied space it gains the Prone condition.
-But, if it hits another creature, that creature must succeed on a Dexterity save (DC equals 8 plus your Proficiency Bonus plus your Strength modifier) or take Bludgeoning damage equal to your Unarmed Strike damage.
+***Hurl.*** As a :rsc-b: Bonus Action, you can end a Grapple to throw the creature to a point you can see within 30 feet.
+If the creature lands in an unoccupied space, it has the ^^Prone^^ condition.
+If it collides with another creature, that creature must succeed on a Dexterity saving throw (DC = 8 + your Prof. Bonus + your Str. modifier) or take :dmg-blunt: Bludgeoning damage equal to your Unarmed Strike damage.

-***Concussion.*** When you damage a creature with Unarmed Strike, you can force the target to make a Constitution saving throw.
-On a failed save, the target has the Stunned condition until the start of your next turn.
-On a successful save, the target's Speed is halved until the start of your next turn, and the next attack roll made against the target before then has Advantage.
+***Concussion.*** When you hit a creature with an Unarmed Strike, you can force it to make a Constitution saving throw (DC = 8 + your Prof. Bonus + your Str. modifier).
+On a failure, it has the ^^Stunned^^ condition until the start of your next turn.
+On a success, its Speed is halved until the start of your next turn, and the next attack against it has Advantage.

 You can use this class feature a number of times equal to your Strength modifier (a minimum of once), and you regain all expended uses when you finish a Short or Long Rest.